Favisya/csv-parser/README.md

 - Make dir App and mv all classes to this dir
 - check code with codesniffer and resolve problems
 - read some materials about composer
-- add lib [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) adn continue develop (add xlsx export)
+- add lib [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) and continue develop (add xlsx export)
 - Write normal README

 ### Classes